-Head 2 flip charts with 'Worked well' and 'Do differently next time' respectively.
+Divide a flip chart into boxes headed with 'Start', 'Continue' and 'Stop'.
 Ask your participants to write concrete proposals for each category - 1 idea per index card.
 Let them write in silence for a few minutes.
 Let everyone read out their notes and post them to the appropriate category.
 Lead a short discussion on what the top 20% beneficial ideas are.
-Vote on it by distributing dots or X's with a marker, e.g. 1, 2, and 3 dots for each person to distribute.
+Vote on it by distributing dotsor X's with a marker, e.g. 1, 2, and 3 dots for each person to distribute.
 The top 2 or 3 become your action items.

 Gauge participants' satisfaction with the retro on a scale from 1 to 5 in minimum time Source: ALE 2011, Corinna Baldauf

 Put sticky notes on the door with the numbers 1 through 5 on them.
 1 is the topmost and best, 5 the lowest and worst.When ending the retrospective, ask your participants to put a sticky to the number they feel reflects the session.
 The sticky can be empty or have a comment or suggestion on it.